 On this page, you can find a summary of a number of important developments and salient facts from the CREG 2019 Annual Report.
+The full PDF version of the annual report can be downloaded here.

 Key national legislative developments